rarible/ethereum-sdk/README.md

 ### With protocol-ethereum-sdk, you can:

-- Mint NFT ERC721 and ERC1155 tokens
+- Create Lazy Mint NFT ERC721 and ERC1155 tokens
 - Create sell orders
 - Create/accept bid for auctions
 - Buy tokens for regular sell orders
-- Transfer tokens
-- Burn tokens

 ### Usage